 I saw plenty of local women in western type clothing such as jeans, and they were incredibly stylish, but their skin was covered almost completely and they wore head coverings.
 I did not wear a head scarf at any point, but I had one with me just in case.
 In Amman, Jerash, and Madaba I felt most comfortable in linen pants or a long skirt and a loose shirt that covered most everything.
 I would wear a tank top but with a button up shirt to cover my arms.
 Yes, you can get away with less, but I just didn’t feel comfortable.
 People did stare, but I didn’t’ feel it was in a menacing or suggestive way.
 Usually, if I said hello, they responded positively with a “Welcome to Jordan!”

 Women typically were not walking alone, but accompanied by a man.
-When I first arrived late at night in Amman, I wanted to go walk around at night, but when I stepped out on the street, I literally did not see one woman in the sea of men so I felt too uncomfortable.
+When I first arrived late at night in Amman, I wanted to go walk around at night, but when I stepped out on the street, I literally did not see one woman in the sea of men so I felt too uncomfortable to go out by myself.
 During the daytime, I felt much better about it.
 As long as you are walking in popular areas and tourist sites, I think a woman walking alone is perfectly safe.

 What Should Men Wear in Jordanian Cities